FisaGamer/docs/docs/installation.md

  - GD2 PHP Extension
  - Zip PHP Extension

-It's also highly recommended to have a **MySQL/MariaDB or PostgreSQL database**.
+It's also highly recommended having a **MySQL/MariaDB or PostgreSQL database**.

 ## Installation
 Azuriom can be installed in two different ways:

 - Automatically through the installer _(recommended for most users)_.
-- Manually via [Composer](https://getcomposer.org/) _(recommended for experienced users or those wishing to contribute to Azuriom)_.
+- Manually via [Composer](https://getcomposer.org/) _(recommended for experienced users, or those wishing to contribute to Azuriom)_.

 ### Automatic Installation